maziac/dezogif/documentation/Design.md

 SWAP = Temporary swap space for the debugger program.
 Used e.g. to page in a different bank to read/Write the memory.
 L2 RW = Layer 2 read/write enable.
 PC = Slot used for program execution.
 (Also bold)
 M1 enabled = 1 if the M1 key is enabled.
 I.e. the NMI is only allowed during debugged program execution.
-While the debugger is runnign it is disabled.
+While the debugger is running it is disabled.

 States:
 Running = The debugged program being run.